StefanMunnes/SICSS_2023/sessions/day5_text_analysis_2/day5_text_analysis_2.md

 1. train your own word embeddings on the whole news article corpus
    - pre-process data, choose architecture and hyperparameter
-   - additional: train separate for news site
+   - additional: train separate by newspaper

 2. download pre-trained word embeddings (check parameter)
 3. compare the most similar words for some important keywords